PugliaSOS/howsweather/README.md

 JavaScript and Node.js environment.

 ## Getting Started

+### How to install

+Make sure you have NodeJS and NPM installed on your pc, then run:

+    npm install howsweather -g

 ### Configure the necessary

 In order to work, **howsweather** reads configuration options from a